Infinite Rider on the Big Dogma: Promotional materials

 To promote the release of Infinite Rider, Pacific Arts released a promotional album entitled "The Michael Nesmith Radio Special".
 The promotional album intertwines an interview with Nesmith and the anticipated slate of songs for his then-forthcoming album.

+Critical reception

+The Courier Journal determined that Infinite Rider on the Big Dogma is "interesting only in the fact that the sound of the album is about the fullest and most produced since '60s Phil Spector."

 Track listing

 All songs written by Michael Nesmith except "Capsule," which was written by Michael Nesmith, Al Perkins, David Mackay, Paul Leim, John Hobbs and Lenny Castro.